Process for pupils to follow if they are ill at school

 - At the beginning of each school year (August) parents are required to provide the school with the appropriate medical forms and if necessary, the medication a pupil may need during the school day.
 This should be treated as a high priority for pupils with chronic conditions such as diabetes, asthma and allergies.
 Forms can be found below.

 - No medication of any kind can be taken in school or administered by high school staff without a parental request form being completed and signed by a parent/carer.
 This includes non-prescribed medication such as piriton, paracetamol and ibuprofen.

 - Prescribed medication for pupils must be supplied to the school by a parent, in the dispensing container with the original pharmacy label detailing the pupil’s name, date of birth, etc.

 - Any change to medication type or dose requires a new form to be completed and signed by parent/carer.
 This must be returned to the school before it can be taken or given at school.

 - Medication held and administered at school may need replenished.
-When this is the case the school nurse will contact the parent/carer via email or telephone to request more medication.
+When this is the case the Welfare PSA will contact the parent/carer via email or telephone to request more medication.
 Please provide this as soon as possible so that pupils do not miss having their medication administered.

 - Pupils who want to and are able to self-administer medication may do so only with parents’/carers’ and the school’s permission.
 A form must be completed and signed before self-administration is undertaken at school.
 Please be aware this includes paracetamol and ibuprofen.